data-mechanics/course-2016-fal-proj/jzhou94_katerin/README.md

 ---------
 * p-value:

     Null Hypothehis: average earnings of police officers HAS NO effect on the number of crimes.
 Therefore, the average           number of crimes should be the same in every district.

     Alternative Hypothehis: average earnings of police officers HAS an effect on the number of crimes.
 Therefore, the           average number of crimes should be negatevily correlated with the average earnings of police officers.

     After executeing the p-value algorithm, we got a p-value equal to 1.
 Therefore, we cannot conclude that a significant       difference exists between null and alternative hypotheses.

+* k-means: